AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ### Standard Library

 Our development does not have any external dependencies.
-We need less than a hundred lines of code from the Agda standard library [@agda-stdlib], but we choose to include it along the project in `Lib.agda`, for portability, and also make some changes.
+We need less than a hundred lines of code from the Agda standard library [@agda-stdlib], but we choose to include it alongside the project in `Lib.agda`, for portability, and also make some changes.

 Most of `Lib.agda` concerns equality and equational reasoning.
 Propositional equality is the same as in standard Agda: